okeeffed/cheat-sheets/Kubernetes/Kubernetes-Udacity.md

 We use container images, as it is a packaging format that knows and has all of your dependencies.

 Things like Docker make container service APIs nice and easy to run on your own servers.

+### What is Docker?

+Opensournce tool that builds container images with all the dependencies already installed on it.